-The instance is identified using the rdf:about attribute that contains the URI of the Device concatenated with the letter "" and the class name of the Command (e.g. 00:11:2F:74:2C:8FMyCommand).
+The instance is identified using the rdf:about attribute that contains the URI of the Function concatenated with the letter "" and the class name of the Command (e.g. 00:11:2F:74:2C:8FMyFunctionMyCommand).

-• The Operation class (or sub-classes) shall be instantiated in the descriptor attribute of the <semanticDescriptor> child resource of a genericInterworkingOperationInstance (specialization of <flexContainer>) resource.
+• The Operation class (or sub-classes) shall be instantiated in the descriptor attribute of the <semanticDescriptor> child resource of a specialization of a <flexContainer> resource that is a child-resource of the <flexContainer> resource that instantiates the Service.

-The instance is identified using the rdf:about attribute that contains the URI of the Device concatenated with the letter "" and the class name of the Service, concatenated with the letter "" and a combination of the class name of the Operation with a number that makes the instance unique within its Service instance during the operation's lifetime
+The instance is identified using the rdf:about attribute that contains the URI of the Device concatenated with the letter "" and the class name of the Service, concatenated with the letter "" the class name of the Operation